gran4/AI-InvestiBot/README.md

 - **ResourceManager Class**: The `ResourceManager` class is implemented to manage and direct financial resources effectively.
 - **Predictions for Multiple Companies**: This project offers predictions for multiple companies per day, rather than just one.
 - **Holding Stocks**: The stock bot has the capability to hold stocks.
-- **Lambda Version**: Allows the bot to be run without keeping a laptop open(It is also very, very cheap to use).
+- **Lambda Version**: Allows the bot to be run without keeping a laptop open(It is also should be cheap to use).
 - **AI Techniques such as**:
-  + Price AND Percentage Models
+  + Multiple Models
   + Data Augmentation
   + Transfer learning
   + Early Stopping